trueheart78/trueheart78.com/now.md

 ## :video_game: Playing Until Credits

-1. _Chicory: A Colorful Tale_ on PS4
+1. _TBD_

 ### :checkered_flag: Recently Beaten

+* _Chicory: A Colorful Tale_ on PS4.
+  * Such a wonderful game about the power of emotions and friendship.
 * _Haven_ on Xbox Series X. :green_heart:
   * I am enamored.
 I honestly didn't know a game like this existed. :blush:
 * _Rain on Your Parade_ on Xbox Series X. :green_heart: